 Animal reproduction studies have not been conducted.
 Chlorpropamide crosses the placenta and measurable serum concentrations can be found in infants exposed in utero.
 Severe hypoglycemia lasting 4 to 10 days has been noted in infants born to mothers taking a sulfonylurea (including chlorpropamide) at the time of delivery; additional adverse events have also been reported and may be influenced by maternal glycemic control (Jackson 1962; Kemball 1970; Uhrig 1983; Zucker 1968).

 In women with diabetes, maternal hyperglycemia can be associated with congenital malformations as well as adverse effects in the fetus, neonate, and the mother (ACOG 2005; ADA 2015; Kitzmiller 2008; Metzger 2007).
 To prevent adverse outcomes, prior to conception and throughout pregnancy maternal blood glucose and HbA1c should be kept as close to target goals as possible but without causing significant hypoglycemia (ACOG 2013; ADA 2015; Blumer 2013; Kitzmiller 2008).
 Prior to pregnancy, effective contraception should be used until glycemic control is achieved (Kitzmiller 2008).
 Other agents are currently recommended to treat diabetes in pregnant women (ACOG 2013; Blumer 2013).
 The manufacturer recommends if chlorpropamide is used during pregnancy, it should be discontinued at least 1 month before the expected delivery date.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience dizziness, headache, or nausea.
-Have patient report immediately to prescriber dark urine, jaundice, severe loss of strength and energy, chills, severe pharyngitis, bruising, bleeding, or signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating) (HCAHPS).
+Have patient report immediately to prescriber dark urine, jaundice, severe loss of strength and energy, chills, severe pharyngitis, bruising, bleeding, or signs of low blood sugar (dizziness, headache, fatigue, feeling weak, shaking, tachycardia, confusion, increased hunger, or sweating) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.